aotianlong/ChatGPT/UPDATE_LOG.md

 Fix:

-- After exporting a file in Windows, open an empty file explorer (https://github.com/lencx/ChatGPT/issues/242)
+- After exporting a file in Windows, open an empty file explorer (https://github.com/lencx/MBM ChatBot/issues/242)

 Feat:

 - Markdown files support editing and live preview
-- Add `Awesome` menu to the `Control Center` (similar to bookmarks, but it's just a start, more possibilities in the future), custom URL support for the home and tray windows (if you're tired of ChatGPT as your home screen).
+- Add `Awesome` menu to the `Control Center` (similar to bookmarks, but it's just a start, more possibilities in the future), custom URL support for the home and tray windows (if you're tired of MBM ChatBot as your home screen).

 ## v0.9.2